cliwrap/hugo/README.md

 Examples
 --------

-To run npm in the current directory, use the included script `hugo`
+To run `hugo` in the current directory, use the included script `hugo`

+To run `hugo server`:

+./hugo --bind 0.0.0.0